-- 13.1 Within each set of oversubscription criteria, if the number of applications in any one category exceeds the published admission number, priority will be based on those residing closest to the preferred school. - 13.2 The distance between home and school is measured as the shortest available walking route where possible, determined using official routes known to the Council and Highways agencies as the Safe Walking Network.
-The Council deems that a route is 'available' if a child, accompanied as necessary, can walk to school in reasonable safety. - 13.3 In assessing its availability the council will follow the guidelines prescribed in Welsh Government's Learner Travel Statutory Provision and Operational Guidance June 2014 and will look at the risks and other relevant safety factors a child, accompanied as necessary, might encounter along the prescribed route (including for example, canals, rivers, ditches, street lighting, pavements and the speed of traffic along roads, etc.).

-Where the Council is unable to identify an available walking route from the home address to the school, the shortest driving route will be used to calculate the home to school distance.

-- 13.4 The Council will calculate the distance of the route using specific Geographical Information Systems (GIS) routing software, Routefinder and MapInfo Desktop Solutions.
-In order to ensure fairness and consistency for all applicants, this is the only measurement tool that is used by the Council. - 13.5 The starting point of the calculated route will be determined as being the nearest network point to the main entrance of the property.
+- 3.32 Within each set of oversubscription criteria, if the number of applications in any one category exceeds the published admission number, priority will be based on those residing closest to the preferred school. - 3.33 The distance between home and school is measured as the shortest available walking route where possible (see paragraph 3.35), determined using official routes known to the Council and Highways agencies as the Safe Walking Network.
+The Council deems that a route is 'available' if a child, accompanied as necessary, can walk to school in reasonable safety. - 3.34 In assessing its availability the council will follow the guidelines prescribed in Welsh Government's Learner Travel Statutory Provision and Operational Guidance June 2014 and will look at the risks and other relevant safety factors a child, accompanied as necessary, might encounter along the prescribed route (including for example, canals, rivers, ditches, street lighting, pavements and the speed of traffic along roads, etc.). - 3.35 Where the Council is unable to identify an available walking route from the home address to the school, the shortest driving route will be used to calculate the home to school distance. - 3.36 The Council will calculate the distance of the route using specific Geographical Information Systems (GIS) routing software, Routefinder and MapInfo Desktop Solutions.
+In order to ensure fairness and consistency for all applicants, this is the only measurement tool that is used by the Council. - 3.37 The starting point of the calculated route will be determined as being the nearest network point to the main entrance of the property.
 The main entrance is determined by the Council using the Local Land and Property Gazetteer (LLPG).
-The finishing point of the calculated route will be determined as being the nearest official open gate adopted for use by the school. - 13.6 The coordinates of an applicant's address will be determined using the LLPG and Ordnance Survey Address Point data. - 13.7 Where two or more applicants are being considered for the last available place, and their home to school distance calculations are the same, a trundle wheel will be used to undertake an additional assessment of the distance to the front door of the home. - 13.8 Where two or more applicants are being considered for the last available place, and the addresses fall within the same building, i.e. a block of flats, a trundle wheel will be used to calculate the distance from the front door of the home to the main entrance of the building
+The finishing point of the calculated route will be determined as being the nearest official open gate adopted for use by the school. - 3.38 The coordinates of an applicant's address will be determined using the LLPG and Ordnance Survey Address Point data. - 3.39 Where two or more applicants are being considered for the last available place, and their home to school distance calculations are the same, a trundle wheel will be used to undertake an additional assessment of the distance to the front door of the home. - 3.40 Where two or more applicants are being considered for the last available place, and the addresses fall within the same building, i.e. a block of flats, a trundle wheel will be used to calculate the distance from the front door of the home to the main entrance of the building.

-14 Domestic violence agencies
+Domestic violence agencies

-Applications from children temporarily housed under the protection of approved domestic violence agencies will be processed as a priority if the application form is accompanied by an official letter from the relevant agency.
+3.41 Applications from children temporarily housed under the protection of approved domestic violence agencies will be processed as a priority if the application form is accompanied by an official letter from the relevant agency.

-15 English as an additional language
+English as an additional language

-Families with English as an additional language (EAL), and those who are newly arrived in Newport, have the opportunity of a home visit arranged by the Gwent Education Minority-ethnic Service (GEMS) to aid completion of admission documentation, supported by a bi-lingual Teaching Assistant if required (and if the requisite language is available), to aid communication through their first language.
+3.42 Families with English as an additional language (EAL), and those who are newly arrived in Newport can have support from the Gwent Education Minority-ethnic Service (GEMS) to aid completion of admission documentation, supported by a bi-lingual Teaching Assistant if required (and if the requisite language is available), to aid communication through their first language.
 Parents can also request first language support to assist in the Admission Appeals process if required.

-16 Evidence
+Evidence